Auto Insurance

 Statistically, drivers in this age group are at the highest risk for car accidents.
 This is why young people pay the highest insurance premiums, on average, of any demographic.

-Transport Canada reported that in 2021, the fatal collision rate per 100,000 licensed drivers aged 16-19 rose to 6.5 per cent, marking a 5 per cent increase from the year before.
 To insurance companies, young drivers are seen to lack the experience necessary to qualify for discounts or build a reliable driving record.

 The reality is that there’s no single insurance company that consistently offers the cheapest car insurance for students.
 But you don’t have to wait until you turn 24 to start saving on your auto insurance premiums.
-So, if you’re headed to school this fall here’s what you need to know to navigate the insurance landscape.
+If you’re headed to school this fall here’s what you need to know to navigate the insurance landscape.

 Get listed on your parents’ insurance policy